 All courses have enrollment limitations based on room size, course format and/or other factors.
-Unless otherwise specified in the registration materials, third-year JD and LLM students who register on time are given priority over second-year JD students.
+Unless otherwise specified in the registration materials, third-year JD and LLM students who register on time during the lottery registration process are given priority over second-year JD students.
 Students are advised to check their schedule confirmations carefully and are reminded that third-year or LLM status does not guarantee enrollment in a class.